Generation Patient Applauds Re-Introduction of Legislation to Combat Deceptive Drug Ads

 As an organization, we do not accept funding from private healthcare, including pharmaceutical and insurance industries.
 We are guided entirely by the lived experiences of young adult patients, including this community-drafted comment.

-Today’s young adult patients face unprecedented online misinformation, disinformation, and misleading content.
+Today’s young adult patients face unprecedented misinformation, disinformation, and misleading content.
 While some come from influencers without direct financial ties to the industry, we are particularly concerned about the misleading information driven by industry-supported messaging.
-To address this, we urge the FDA and industry leaders to collaborate with young adult patients, ensuring that online information is shared with integrity and accuracy.
+To address this, we urge the FDA and industry leaders to collaborate with young adult patients, ensuring that information is shared with integrity and accuracy.

 We are deeply concerned by misinformation from influencers and micro-influencers over the past few years, especially with the popularity of platforms like TikTok.
 Earlier this year, we published an article in STAT News emphasizing the need for the FDA to collaborate with the FTC.
-The FTC regularly issues endorsement guidelines, and direct coordination between the two agencies could lead to more relevant and timely updates to combat misinformation and disinformation online.
+The FTC regularly issues endorsement guidelines, and direct coordination between the two agencies could lead to more relevant and timely updates to combat misinformation and disinformation.

 These updates are long overdue—current guidelines were released over a decade ago when many of us were in middle or high school.
 Now, as young adults, we are witnessing a dramatic increase in online influence, leaving patients exposed to a constant stream of misleading information.
 While we appreciate the additional details in the recent guidance, it’s important to note that these guidelines are not legally binding for the industry.
 We believe there is an urgent need for stronger enforcement of industry accountability, particularly when direct financial ties are involved.